Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Abstract

 \section{Abstract}

-We consider the estimation of the state transition matrix in vector autoregressive models when the time sequence data is limited but nonsequence steady-state data is abundant.
-To leverage both sources of data, we formulate the problem as the least-squares minimization regularized by a Lyapunov penalty.
-Explicit cardinality or rank constraints are imposed to reduce the complexity of the model.
-The resulting nonconvex, nonsmooth problem is solved by using the proximal alternating linearization method~(PALM).
-An advantage of PALM is that for the problem under investigation, it is globally convergent to a critical point and the objective value is monotonically decreasing.
-Furthermore, the proximal operators therein can be efficiently computed by using explicit formulas.
-Our numerical experiments on synthetic and real-world data demonstrate the effectiveness of the developed approach.
-In particular, our approach is advantageous over gradient projection method for the cardinality and for the $\ell_1$ constraints.
+We consider the estimation of the state transition matrix in vector autoregressive models, when time sequence data is limited but nonsequence steady-state data is abundant.
+To leverage both sources of data, we formulate the least squares minimization problem regularized by a Lyapunov penalty.
+We impose cardinality or rank constraints to reduce the complexity of the autoregressive model.
+We solve the resulting nonconvex, nonsmooth problem by using the proximal alternating linearization method (PALM).
+We show that PALM is globally convergent to a critical point and that the estimation error monotonically decreases.
+Furthermore, we obtain explicit formulas for the proximal operators to facilitate the implementation of PALM.
+We demonstrate the effectiveness of the developed method on synthetic and real-world data.
+Our experiments show that PALM outperforms the gradient projection method in both computational efficiency and solution quality.